 Now we cross over to our Oh Soo-young for Global Insight and an in-depth look at important developments in world affairs.

-It's time or Global Insight where we connect to experts from around the world to hear their views on issues making headlines.
+It's time for Global Insight where we speak to experts from around the world on issues making headlines.

 The United Nations' peacekeeping forces keep the world safe from violence and conflict.